 Gortin Glen Forest Park

-Gortin Glen Forest Park is opening to visitors from 10am until dusk (season dependant).
+Gortin Glen Forest Park is open to visitors from 10 am until dusk (season dependant).

 Wilson Ancestry Home

 Another landmark within the Sperrins that you should visit is the Wilson Ancestry Home.
 It doesn’t look glamorous, but within there you’ll uncover a rich history.
 It is a small thatched cottage, and it was the home of Judge James Wilson.
 Judge James Wilson was the grandfather of Woodrow Wilson, who was the 28th president of the United States of America (USA).
 James Wilson left the small residence in 1807, and inside still lies some of the family furniture, including a portrait of Judge James Wilson over the fireplace.
 The Wilson family still lives on the farmland next door.
 You will find this thatched house at 28 Spout Road, Strabane, County Tyrone.

 It is free to visit, and the opening hours alter seasonally.
 It is advised to ring in advance of visiting this historical house.
 Phone: 028/8224-3292